 More recently, David has embarked on several study trips to New York City, Prague, and Amsterdam.
 In October 2014, he was accepted to work at the prestigious printmaking studio Estudi de Gravat Ignasi Aguirre Ruiz in Barcelona under master printer Ignacio, who has worked with a number of renowned artists, including Dali, Tapies, and Miro.
 For his etchings, David primarily uses aquatint, drypoint, or carborundum.

 When painting, he uses either oil on canvas or gouache on paper.
 He loves the difference between these techniques.
 “Working with oils is like taking a long mountain expedition,” he says, “while working with gouache is like climbing without rope.
 One mistake and you’re dead!”

 In 2010, David earned international acclaim by founding Twitter Art Exhibit, a social media initiative whereby artists from around the world send hand-painted postcards that are exhibited for local charities in need of funding.
 This annual event has gone global, taking place in such cities as Los Angeles, Orlando, and New York City.
-The 2015 exhibit in Moss, Norway, attracted more than 700 artists from 40 countries.
+The 2017 exhibit in Stratford-upon-Avon, England, attracted more than 1,000 artists from 65 countries.

 An author as well an artist, David wrote a memoir about his challenges with mental illness: I’ll Run Till the Sun Goes Down: A Memoir about Depression and Discovering Art.
 Published by Sandra Jonas Publishing in Boulder, Colorado, the book was released in September 2015.